 Preventing conflict is better than a cure!

 CMP have been experts in the field of workplace conflict management for 30 years.
 We support the development of soft skills needed to resolve disputes effectively before they arise.
-Such skills are known to us as Conversational Intelligence and promote a ‘Clear Air’ workplace, in which the cost of conflict is lowered, both for your company and its employees.
+Such skills are known to us as Conversational Integrity and promote a ‘Clear Air’ workplace, in which the cost of conflict is lowered, both for your company and its employees.

 All of the below factors are costs to your organisation, resulting from conflict.

 We aim to reduce the typically large amount of money spent on closing conflict, through investment in your company’s ability to prevent conflict.
 Having better conversations is a crucial first step to preventing conflict from escalating to a level at which it needs to be formally dealt with.

 We believe everything your organisation strives to achieve revolves around having intelligent conversations.
 This includes:

 A huge concern is the fact that so many people leave a company because they aren’t happy with or aren’t having the necessary conversations.